Regularity of powers of quadratic sequences with applications to binomial ideals: Introduction

-Ever since Cutkosky, Herzog and Trung, in \cite{CHT}, and independently Kodiyalam, in \cite{Kod}, proved that if $I$ is a homogeneous ideal in a polynomial ring $R$, then $\reg(I^s) = as + b$ for $s \gg 0$, for some non-negative integers $a, b$, it has been a constant effort from the researchers to obtain $a$ and $b$ for several classes of homogeneous ideals.
-They showed that $a$ is at most the maximal degree of a minimal homogeneous generator of $I$.
-It has remained a challenge to bound the constant term in the linear polynomial.
-In the past one decade, there have been a lot of research activity in this direction.
-In particular, if $I(G)$ denote the monomial edge ideal corresponding to a finite simple graph $G$, then researchers have obtained an explicitly formula for the constant term for several classes of graphs (see \cite{BBH17, JS18} and the references therein).
-As an application of the upper bound for the regularity of powers of quadratic sequences, we get upper bounds for the regularity of powers of binomial edge ideals, a class of binomial ideals corresponding to finite simple graphs.
+Ever since Cutkosky, Herzog and Trung, in \cite{CHT}, and independently Kodiyalam, in \cite{Kod}, proved that if $I$ is a homogeneous ideal in a polynomial ring $R$, then $\reg(I^s) = as + b$ for $s \gg 0$, for some non-negative integers $a, b$, it has been a constant effort from the researchers to compute $a$ and $b$ for several classes of homogeneous ideals.
+They showed that $a$ is at most the maximum degree of a minimal homogeneous generator of $I$.
+It has remained a challenge to compute the constant term in the linear polynomial.
+During the past decade, there has been a lot of research activity in this direction.
+In particular, if $I(G)$ denotes the monomial edge ideal corresponding to a finite simple graph $G$, then researchers have obtained an upper bound for the constant term for all graphs and have computed the constant term for several subclasses of graphs (see \cite{BBH17, JS18} and the references therein).
+While monomial ideals have received a lot of attention in this direction, there are not many such results for binomial ideals.
+Recently, Raicu computed the linear polynomial corresponding to the asymptotic regularity function for $p\times p$ minors of an $m \times n$ matrix, $m \geq n$, \cite{Rai18}.
+As an application of our result, we get upper bounds for the regularity of powers of certain binomial ideals, namely, binomial edge ideals and parity binomial edge ideals.